RoozbehBandpey/IaC-K8s-boilerplate/azure-k8-service/infrastructure/README.md

-# care4me recommender infrastructure deployments
+# project recommender infrastructure deployments

 Under the name recommendation engine infrastructure, we refer to all Azure resources that are span up to facilitate facilitate Action ML recommendation engine.
 This includes lower-level